philipturner/metal-benchmarks/README.md

 <details>
 <summary>64-bit integer math</summary>

 According to the Metal Feature Set Tables, the A11 and later have "64-bit integer math".
-It turns out that Apple has hardware-accelerated 64-bit integer multiplication and addition.
-It takes ~4 cycles to add two 64-bit integers, the same time it would take to emulate through 32-bit.
-However, requiring a single assembly instruction reduces executable size.
-The IADD64 pipeline seems to interfere with the FADD32/IADD32 pipeline in the following way:
+The GPU takes 4 cycles to add two 64-bit integers, the same time it would take to emulate through 32-bit.
+The IADD64 operation interferes FADD32/IADD32 in the following way:

 > Throughput &ge; 4(number IADD64s) + 1(number IADD32s) + 1(number FADD32s)

-Furthermore, it runs partially concurrently to IMUL32 - combined, the operations have better throughput than in isolation.
-This suggests that IADD64 hijacks the IADD32 pipeline to perform segments of the IADD64 addition.
-The FADD32 pipeline also uses this circuitry to add floating point mantissas.
+The number of optimal repetitions is 360, instead of 1440 like native instructions.
+This strongly suggests that IADD64 occurs via emulation (4 instructions).
+However, IMUL64 utilizes specialized hardware.
+IMUL(32x32=64) takes 8 cycles and IMAD32 takes 4 cycles.
+An IMUL(64x64=64) can be accomplished through one IMUL(32x32=64) and two IMAD32 instructions, taking 16 cycles.
+The 8-cycle expanded multiplication is the "hardware acceleration" that makes IMUL64 faster than pure emulation.
+The GPU may also accelerate 64-bit bitshifts, but I have not tested this theory.

-With 4 cycles for IMAD32 and 8 cycles for IMAD((32x32=64)+64=64), emulating IMUL64 would take 20 cycles.
-Hardware performs this in 16 cycles, and is therefore native.
-This may be slower than emulation on AMD, where IMAD32 takes 1 cycle.
-Regarding mixed-precision IMUL, MUL(32x32=64) only takes 8 cycles with the following Metal code.
-Do not explicitly split it into MUL32 and MULHI32, which takes 12 cycles.
-A 64-bit addition can also be fused into this multiply, at no additional cost.
+IMUL(32x32=64) only takes 8 cycles with the following Metal code.
+Do not explicitly split it into IMUL32 and IMULHI32, which takes 12 cycles.
+A 64-bit addition can also be fused into this multiply, at zero amortized cost.

 ```metal
 // 12 cycles - don't do this.